davekinkead/big-data-and-democracy/alt_draft_dk.md

 ## The Network and the Demos

+(In which we show how communication networks make democracy epistemically robust)

 Despite the ever present risk to democracy, the communication network structures that make democratic discourse possible have also made democracies epistemically robust.